faizu396/sm64ll-desktop/README.md

 Specify the build flags, you can find which build flags are avaible for your repo by checking the makefile or checking your repo's wiki if it exists.
 Remember to add "-j4" for faster building speed.

 Click "Build".
 Now wait patiently for the build to finish.
 When it finishes, game should lauch shortly after.
 If you see a text box and the game does not launch for like 2 minutes, it means that your build failed. delete the repo folder and try to build again.
 If the game launches, it is ok.
 When you restart the launcher, it should show the new build on the list.

-### Tip
-If you installed this, there will already be an app in the games section of the menu which opens the launcher